RSchmirler/DeePEn/README.md

 ## Further Analysis

-All analysis methods avaialble in this repo are described in detail in this notebook(notebooks/analyse.ipynb) We also provide a step by step explanation on how to add new models (or DMS datasets)
+All analysis methods avaialble in this repo are described in detail in this [notebook](notebooks/analyse.ipynb) We also provide a step by step explanation on how to add new models (or DMS datasets)

-##License
+## License

 The data in this repository is released under terms of the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).